Raymeat/GraphTheoryFP/README.md

         int u = nameToIndex[u_name];
         int v = nameToIndex[v_name];

-        // Bottleneck Logic: The link is only as fast as the slowest router double link_bw = min((double)nodeBandwidths[u], (double)nodeBandwidths[v]);
+        double link_bw = min((double)nodeBandwidths[u], (double)nodeBandwidths[v]);

-        // Check if connection already exists (Update it if it does) for(auto& edge : adjList[u]) {
+        for(auto& edge : adjList[u]) {
             if(edge.to == v) {
                 cout << "[INFO] Connection exists.
 Updating values." << endl;
                 edge.cost = cost;
                 edge.delay = delay;
                 edge.bandwidth = link_bw;
-                // Update the reverse path too
                 for(auto& rev_edge : adjList[v]) {
                     if(rev_edge.to == u) {
                         rev_edge.cost = cost;